martinbudden/Protoflight/README.md

   I've also thought of renaming the current "FlightController" to "FlightStabilizer", and renaming "RadioController" to "FlightController".
   But none of these options seem satisfactory.
 Currently I'm leaning towards "Helm" or "Cockpit".
 3. The `SV_Preferences` class was sufficient for storing settings for a Self Balancing Robot, however it's not really adequate for an Aircraft.
   I will need to look at alternative ways of storing settings.
-This may also involve removing the `SV_Preferences` and associated classes from the Stabilized Vehicle library.
-4. The `Backchannel` needs refactoring.

 ## ProtoFlight Project